anankaion/BinaryToHexConverter/README.md

-# binaryCalculator
+# BinaryToHexConverter

-A simple binary calculator written in C
+A simple binary to hex converter